- Can persons enter Latvia with vehicles registered in the Russian Federation?

-- Crossing which borders do the restrictions on Russian citizens’ entry apply to – entering Latvia from Russia?
-Entering Latvia from a Schengen member state (except Estonia, Lithuania and Poland)?
-Entering Latvia from a third country – Turkey, Israel, and others?
+- Which borders do the restrictions on the Russian citizens’ entry apply to – entry into Latvia from Russia?
+Entry into Latvia from a Schengen Area member state (except Estonia, Lithuania and Poland)?
+Entry into Latvia from a third country (Turkey, Georgia, Israel, and others)?

 Entry restrictions apply to the citizens of Russia who are entering Latvia from third countries and crossing the external border of the Schengen area, for instance, the Latvia–Russia or Latvia–Belarus border.
 Border controls are usually carried out only at the external borders; no border checks are undertaken within the Schengen area.